EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Beasts/Wolf.md

 > ***Pack Tactics.*** The wolf has advantage on an attack roll against a creature if at least one of the wolf's allies is within 5 ft. of the creature and the ally isn't incapacitated.
 >
 > ### Actions
-> ***Bite.*** *Melee Weapon Attack:* +5 to hit, reach 5ft., one target. *Hit* 7 (2d4 + 2) piercing damage.
+> ***Bite.*** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit* 7 (2d4 + 2) piercing damage.
 If the target is a medium sized creature or smaller, it must succeed on a DC 12 Strength saving throw or be knocked prone.
 >
 > ***Howl.*** The wolf can perform a intimidating howl.
-Beasts within 120 feet of the howling wolf must succeed on a DC 12 Wisdom saving throw or be frightened.
+Beasts within 120 feet of the howling wolf must succeed on a DC 12 Wisdom saving throw or be Frightened until the beginning of the wolf's next turn.
 >